 Pros and Cons of Using YouTrip

-1. The merchant, not you, is charged by YouTrip
+1. The merchant is charged by YouTrip, not you

 To understand why you should use YouTrip, you first have to understand how YouTrip makes money, i.e. its business model.
 Unlike other credit card providers, YouTrip doesn’t charge any transaction fees or cross-border fees.
 Also, unlike money changers, YouTrip doesn’t charge a spread on your exchange rate.